eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 The group of block producers have the authority to write to the blockchain because this privilege was granted by a higher authority, the **permisioning committee**, who will be the maximum authority and who determines which nodes will be the block producing nodes.

-### Permisioning Committee

-The authority of the permisioning committee can be derived from a set of actors through multi-signature [`multisig`](https://developers.eos.io/manuals/eosjs/v21.0/how-to-guides/how-to-propose-a-multisig-transaction#gatsby-focus-wrapper) approvals so that the group's consensus is required by way of a simple majority, that is, the votes gathered sum 1/2 +1 of the actors.

-One of the main functions of the permisioning committee is to evaluate the entities that want to register as block producers.

->Any entity that meets a minimum of technical and legal requirements can apply to be a block producer

-Eventually there will be a legal vehicle, who verifies identity and signs contracts with block producers.

 ### Active Blocks Producers

 The accounts authorized as active block producers belong to a group that shares the responsibility of validating and writing all the transactions in the network.